gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 ### Disclaimer

 This tutorial is based on the great work of [Digital Ocean community tutorials](https://www.digitalocean.com/community/tutorials/).
-IMHO one of the best resources in the Internet in terms of sys-admin related stuff.
+IMHO one of the best resources on the Internet in terms of sys-admin related stuff.

 - [How to set up password authentication with nginx on ubuntu 14 04](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-nginx-on-ubuntu-14-04)
 - [How to set up a node js application for production on ubuntu 16 04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04)